Cameron-Leech-Thomson/Cameron-Leech-Thomson.github.io/_posts/2020-10-24-github-pages-jekyll-and-easy-websites.md

     </header>
 ```
 {% endraw %}
-In this instance, the call{% raw %} "{{page.title}}" {% endraw %}is where you retrieve the title of the page itself.
+In this instance, the call{% raw %} `{{page.title}}` {% endraw %}is where you retrieve the title of the page itself.
 You'd also preface any attribute you're after with `page.` then the name of the attribute.
-HTML takes in the string and runs it essentially like it would if you were to write it there normally.
+HTML takes in the string and runs it like you wrote it there in the first place.
 For example, if you wanted to embed a URL, you'd do it like this:
 {% raw %}
 ```html
     <a href = "{{page.url}}">Click Here!</a>